itsjacobian8/itsjacobian8/README.md

 My name is Jacob Mach, a South Sudanese Canadian, who is currently on tour around Africa.

 My educational background is in Chemical Engineering, both Bachelor's and Ph.D.
 I completed Bachelor's degree at the University of Toronto and Ph.D. at the University of Ottawa.
-Ph.D. project was inspired by a summer research work I took part in at the end of 3rd year of undergraduate studies.
 Ph.D. work combined experiments, theory and computational modelling to study the impact of gas-liquid distribution system on bubble column hydrodynamics.
 Bubble columns are encountered in energy, biochemical and metallurgical processes where intimate contact between a gas and a liquid is desired.
 Internals such as gas-liquid distributors provide additional means for enhancing the contact between the phases.

 Current research interests include experimental and computational study of multiphase flows and reactors, with ultimate goal of developing tools for designing efficient multiphase reactors.
 I am also interested in artificial intelligence and its applications in reduced order modelling and design optimization.